ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.lovelace/README.md

 6. `gulp build-app` for release or `gulp develop-iob` for the debugging version.
 To build web after changes you can call `webpack-dev-app` for faster build, but you need to call `build-app` anyway after the version is ready for use.
 7. copy all files from `./build/home-assistant-polymer/hass_frontend` into `./hass_frontend` in this repo
 8. Run `gulp rename` task multiple times (until no changes happen).
-9. Update Version in Readme and also in server.js VERSION constant.
+9. Update version in `README.md` and also in `server.js` the `VERSION` constant.

 ## Changelog

 <!--
-	PLACEHOLDER for next version:
+	PLACEHOLDER for the next version:
 	### **WORK IN PROGRESS**
 -->
 ### 4.1.4 (2024-02-10)